 More than one structure which is housing a permitted or permissible use may be erected on a single lot provided that the yard and lot requirements of this chapter be met.
-Notwithstanding the preceding, a second structure which is a single family residential use may be erected on a single residential lot of at least 70,000 square feet in area which lot has had a residential structure in use for at least five years from the time of issuance of a permanent Certificate of Occupancy, and a third residential structures in use for at least five years from the time of issuance of a permanent Certificate of Occupancy, and a third residential structures in use for at least five years from the time of issuance of a permanent Certificate of Occupancy, provided that they house in aggregate no more than three dwelling units, that lot area equal to that required for a single structure could be allotted to each structure, and that the dimensional requirement of Section 6-3.2 of this by-law be met.
+Notwithstanding the preceding, a second structure which is a single family residential use may be erected on a single residential lot of at least 70,000 square feet in area which lot has had a residential structure in use for at least five years from the time of issuance of a permanent Certificate of Occupancy, and a third residential structure may be erected on a single lot of at least 110,000 square feet in area on a lot which has had two residential structures in use for at least five years from the time of issuance of a permanent Certificate of Occupancy, provided that they house in aggregate no more than three dwelling units, that lot area equal to that required for a single structure could be allotted to each structure, and that the dimensional requirement of Section 6-3.2 of this by-law be met.
 Each building must have access either jointly or separately by means of a driveway which is entirely within the lots that it serves.
 Any driveway must conform to the requirements of Section 6-6.3 and shall not be within 10 feet of a side or rear lot line, nor pass within 20 feet of a residential structure that such driveway does not serve.